hydroclimate-lab/.github/profile/README.md

 Maynooth University.
 </p>

----

 ## Welcome

 Welcome to the **ICARUS HydroClimate Lab**.

-We undertake research in hydroclimate science and develop reproducible computational methods, environmental data science, and open-source software to improve understanding and prediction of water systems across Ireland, Europe and globally.
+We undertake research in hydroclimate science and develop reproducible computational methods, environmental data science, and open-source software to improve understanding, monitoring and forecasting of hydrological extremes across Ireland, Europe and globally.

 Our mission is to advance hydroclimate science through high-quality research, collaborative software development, and the training of the next generation of hydroclimate scientists.

----

 ## Research Themes